notadeejay/rbc-training/data/Week 3 Day 1/11__Adding Gradients__Exercise.md

 #### Gradient line

-By default, each color you specify in a gradient will take up the same amount of space.
-That is to say, if you have four colors, they will each take up roughly 25% of that imaginary line.
+By default, each colour you specify in a gradient will take up the same amount of space.
+That is to say, if you have four colours, they will each take up roughly 25% of that imaginary line.

-In this example, instead of having our element be half yellow, and half red, we set the first color to take up 75% the element.
+In this example, instead of having our element be half yellow and half red, we set the first colour to take up 75% the element.
 In other words, our element will be 75% yellow, and 25% red.

 ```css
 .box {